-At the beginning of the 20th century, Providence was a mighty and wealthy City, a national leader in industry and technology.
+In the early decades of the 20th century, Providence was a mighty City, a national leader in in innovation and technology.
 The City attained these heights with the support of a sturdy foundation of public works (including one of the nation's best water systems).
-In the century that followed, a number of economic challenges (and a hurricane) sapped the City's fiscal strength.
+In the decades that followed, a number of economic challenges sapped the City's fiscal strength.
 At first, the City government postponed facing these issues; however, two major bills came due in the past term.
-In 2011, the City took drastic measures to avoid insolvency.
-In 2012, the City acknowledged a daunting pension deficit and took measures to address it.
+In 2011, the City avoided drowning in the "category 5 fiscal hurricane" by closing a structural operating deficit.
+In 2012, the City acknowledged and began to a multi-year plan to address a daunting pension deficit.
 A third, overdue bill remains in the form of the City's infrastructure deficit.
 Across the City, crumbling schools, streets, sidewalks and sewers drag down the quality of life for City residents, the quality of education for the City's children and the City's overall fiscal health and economic development.
 To rebuild Providence, we must plan with purpose and discipline, basing each and every decision to invest limited capital resources on a clear and comprehensive understanding of all the City's needs.
 We must understand how "yes" to even the most valuable capital project also means saying "later" or "no" to others.